Source code for giant.opnav_class

 return self._camera

-if isinstance(val, Camera):
+if not isinstance(val, Camera):

 warnings.warn("The camera should probably be an object that subclasses the Camera class\n"